Location: 100% Online

 *SM 684 is offered every semester, but should only be completed once during the program, after at least 6 hours of coursework.
 Students will either complete an internship or capstone project.

-Although tuition and fees tend to change from year to year, in state students are expected to be able to finish the M.S. in Sport Management for less than $10,000.
-Out of state and international students can expect to finish the program for less than $30,000.
+Although tuition and fees tend to change from year to year, in-state students are expected to be able to finish the M.S. in Sport Management for less than $10,000.
+Out-of-state and international students can expect to finish the program for less than $30,000.
 There are special rates for those who are out of state and using military benefits.